hussainalmahmud/1-week-preparation-kit/README.md

 ## 📖 Introduction

 📘 This repository has been created as a dedicated toolkit and reference for preparing and studying for upcoming data structure and algorithm interviews.
 It's designed by HackerRank to help master the essentials and acing interviews within just a week.
+The actual kit can be found [Here](https://www.hackerrank.com/interview/preparation-kits/one-week-preparation-kit/one-week-day-six/challenges).

 Each day of the week is dedicated to specific challenges followed by a Mock Test to ensure comprehensive coverage of essential concepts.